HoG Handbook

 Hepatitis C

 VirusHepatitis C is passed through blood.
-People get it mainly through sharing needles when injecting drugs and by accidently sticking themselves with a dirty needle.
-Blood could not be tested for Hepatitis C before 1992.
-Before then, many people got Hepatitis C through blood transfusions.
-Now that the blood is tested, the risk of getting Hepatitis C from a blood transfusion is 1 in 2 million.
+Many cases of hepatitis C are spread through needle sharing or by sharing other tools which have been used to inject drugs.
+Before 1992, blood could not be tested for hepatitis C and many people got hepatitis C through blood transfusions.
+Now that the blood is tested, the risk of getting hepatitis C from a blood transfusion is 1 in 2 million.

-In the past, factor concentrates also spread Hepatitis C. Most people who used factor VIII before 1987 or factor IX before 1990 got the Hepatitis C virus.
-Anyone who got a blood transfusion or who used factor before these dates should be tested for Hepatitis C.
+In the past, factor concentrates also spread hepatitis C. Most people who used factor VIII before 1987, or factor IX before 1990, became infected with the hepatitis C virus.
+Anyone who got a blood transfusion or who used factor before these dates should be tested for hepatitis C.

-There is no vaccine (shot) to prevent Hepatitis C. There are medicines you can take to try and get the Hepatitis C out of your body.
-A person with Hepatitis C should stay in close touch with his or her doctor.
+There is no vaccine (shot) to prevent hepatitis C. There are medicines you can take to try and get the hepatitis C out of your body.
+A person with hepatitis C should stay in contact with their doctor.
 The doctor can do tests to watch for damage to the liver.
 The doctor can also tell you which medicines might work for you.